AVSystem/developer-zone/docs/academy/exercise2a.md

 ---

 In this exercise, we analyze the application “[Mandatory Objects](https://github.com/AVSystem/Anjay-pico-client/tree/master/mandatory_objects)” which we built in the exercise of **module 1**.
-This application registers the device to the Coiote LwM2M Server and periodically sends status messages.
+This application registers the device to the Coiote IoT Device Management LwM2M Server and periodically sends status messages.

 This exercise describes the functionalities of the application that uses the NoSec security mode.
 In the next exercise we will implement a security mode.